MIT-Emerging-Talent/ET6-CDSP-group-08-repo/README.md

 ### Limitations

 - Data gaps in post-conflict years and low-income countries.
-- Imports ≠ direct deployment; stockpiling or re-exports possible.
+- Imports ≠ direct deployment; stockpiling or re-exports possibles.(black markets or secondhand use)
 - No modeling of lag effects between import and deployment.
 - Conflict phase definitions are simplified proxies.